HNLMS Tonijn (S805)

 HNLMS Tonijn (Dutch: Thunnus) was a Potvis-class submarine (modified Dolfijn class) of the Royal Netherlands Navy.

 Ship history

 The submarine was laid down on 26 October 1962 at the Wilton-Fijenoord shipyard in Schiedam and launched on 14 June 1965.
 24 February 1966 she was commissioned in the Dutch navy.

-While on exercise northwest of Ireland, she received the news that the submarine Walrus had gone missing.
+While on exercise northwest of Ireland, she received the news that the US Navy's submarine Walrus had gone missing.
 Tonijn participated in the search for the boat on 16 December 1968.
 It turned out Walrus was not lost but had lost radio contact due to a malfunction.